[00] MAILDROP ALTERNATIVE

-Maildrop is a disposable inbox service for receiving emails from the internet.
-If what you actually need is to test the emails your own application sends, LocalMail.dev is the right tool.
-It runs a real SMTP server locally, intercepts every outgoing email from your app, and lets you preview and inspect it before any email reaches a real inbox.
+Maildrop is a disposable inbox for receiving emails from the internet.
+If you need to test the emails your own application sends, LocalMail.dev is the right tool a real SMTP server running locally, intercepting every outgoing email before it reaches any real inbox.

 No cloud inbox.
 No shared addresses.
 Nothing leaves your machine.